Gabriela Anders: Singer/composer/arranger

-“Growing up, there was a lot of Brazilian music, and I was totally fascinated with it because it’s so harmonically rich and melodically interesting.”
+“Growing up, there was a lot of Brazilian music around, and I was totally fascinated with it because it’s so harmonically rich and melodically interesting.”

 Adding to the musical medley was her father’s influence which became even stronger than her classical studies.
 After finishing high school, Gabriela decided that, rather than continuing her classical studies in Buenos Aires, she would move to New York.
 There she studied orchestration for brass and strings in a class conducted by Don Sebesky and composition at Hunter College.
 Gabriela started to write her own material.
 Her studio and club work took off leading to a record deal with major label Warner Brothers Jazz.